Origin of ferroelectricity in magnesium doped zinc oxide: Results and Discussions

 \subsection{Switchability gauged by NEB and VCNEB}

-We first map out the MEP of polarization reversal using the NEB method in which the lattice constants of all the images along the switching pathway are fixed to the values of ground-state ferroelectric phase.
+The polarization reversal paths identified using NEB and VCNEB methods further emphasize the importance of the strain relaxation effect.
+We map out the MEP of polarization reversal using the NEB method in which the lattice constants of all the images along the switching pathway are fixed to the values of the ground-state ferroelectric phase.
 Figure.~\ref{NEBall}a presents the MEPs for unit cells of ZnO, Zn$_{0.5}$Mg$_{0.5}$O, MgO, and PbTiO$_3$, respectively.
 The barriers obtained with NEB, $\Delta U^{\rm NEB}$, are 129 meV/atom for ZnO, 124 meV/atom for Zn$_{0.5}$Mg$_{0.5}$O, 102 meV/atom for MgO, and 65.2 meV/atom for PbTiO$_3$, all comparable to their respective $\Delta U^{\rm clamp}$ in magnitude.
-The finding that ZnO, Zn$_{0.5}$Mg$_{0.5}$O, MgO all have switching barriers comparably higher than PbTiO$_3$ supports our hypothesis that even a high Mg concentration is not enough to soften the energy landscape of polarization reversal in the absence of strain relaxation.
+The finding that ZnO, Zn$_{0.5}$Mg$_{0.5}$O, and MgO have switching barriers comparably higher than PbTiO$_3$ corroborates our hypothesis that even a high Mg concentration is not enough to soften the energy landscape of polarization reversal in the absence of strain relaxation.